afneville/docs/vcs/branches.md

 2c35a17 create README
 ```

-`HEAD` points to the current branch.
-Each branch is a lightweight
-pointer to a commit.
-Each commit points to one or more parent commits.

 # Creating a Branch

 The `git branch` command is used to list and create branches.
 With the
 `--list` argument or no optional arguments, the local branches are
 listed.
-The `-r` flag can be used to list remote branches and `-a` can
-be used to list both local and remote branches.
-An optional string
-argument can be used to create a new branch.
+An optional string argument can be used to create a new branch.

 ```text
 $ git branch branch1